stimulusreflex/stimulus_reflex/docs/morph-modes.md

 Nothing morphs are [Remote Procedure Calls](https://en.wikipedia.org/wiki/Remote_procedure_call), implemented on top of ActionCable.

 Sometimes you want to take advantage of the chasis and infrastructure of StimulusReflex, without any assumptions or expectations about changing your DOM afterwards.
-The bare metal nature of Nothing morphs means that the time between initiating a Reflex and receiving a confirmation can be low single-digit miliseconds, if you don't do anything to slow it down.
+The bare metal nature of Nothing morphs means that the time between initiating a Reflex and receiving a confirmation can be low single-digit milliseconds, if you don't do anything to slow it down.

 Nothing morphs usually initiate a long-running process, such as making calls to APIs or supervising I/O operations like file uploads or video transcoding.
 However, they are equally useful for emitting signals; you could send messages into a queue, tell your media player to play, or tell your Arduino to launch the rocket.